IU-PR/Capstone_project/content/docs/Groups/LearnQuest/Week_5.md

 - For prioritizing our tasks, we paid attention to the scope of the product at the MVP stage.
 In this regard, we have tried to follow the impact/effort matrix, as shown below:
 ![Impact Effort Matrix](/LearnQuest/impact-effort-matrix.png)
 Following this method has helped us prioritize in a short-term project.

+{{< hint danger >}}
+**Feedback**

+You don't have stakeholder??? this means that your project wil lno be used by anyone? any customer or targeted uses is a stakeholder. you already learn that in SWP!!!!! it's not only the owners that are the stakeholder!!!!!!

+**Collecting and documenting feedback**<br>
+this is not how you document feedback properly. this is just a generated documents from Google form you didn't even style it properly or make it readable!

+**Feedback analysis**<br>
+27 is very good number for a early stage and sure it's good for analysis.
+I think you just don't want to do the analysis.

+**Roadmap and enhancement**<br>
+Missing

+Extremely poor Report.

+it's really seem that you are saying in this report that you don't want to do anything.
+Hence the low grade you will get.

+**Grade: 1/5**

+_Feedback by Moofiy_
+{{< /hint >}}